 9. Are there any specific national rules on SGEI?
 Is the concept of SGEI well developed in your jurisdiction?

 Currently, there are no specific national rules on SGEI, other than the broadly worded derogation in the State Aid Law saying that any reasonable compensation to undertakings providing SGEI is not caught by the State Aid Law.
-It appears, however, that the EU principles envisaged by the Altmark case have not been fully implemented in the State Aid Law.
-At the same time, the AMC, in its decisions, frequently makes references to the Altmark case and we understand it should apply the criteria from this case while measuring the compensation.
+It appears, however, that the EU criteria envisaged by the Altmark case have not been fully implemented in the State Aid Law.
+Nonetheless, in practical terms, the AMC generally tends to follow the EU approaches to SGEI.
+It frequently makes references to the Altmark case in its decisions applying all relevant criteria, as well as requesting additional information from the notifying parties to ensure that the new measures do not lead to overcompensation.
+It is also worth adding that the AMC has prepared the draft law amending the State Aid Law and brining it fully in line with Altmark criteria.

 10. Is there a legal right for businesses to obtain state aid or is the granting of aid completely within the authorities’ discretion?